wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 (range = 2-34) times per year and remained on each island for approximately 30 (range = 0-724) days before swimming again.
-Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond, St-Laurent, and Côté 2016).
+Caribou may swim between islands in the ocean for similar reasons they swim in freshwater (Leblond et al. 2016).
 We propose that one such explanation, the forage limitation hypothesis, is a likely explanation for oceanic swimming for caribou that live on islands in the Fogo Island archipelago. <!--Is it better to just state our results here, or give this sort of teaser?
 Initially I had "86 events by 3 individuals" here, but then we ignore that for a couple paragraphs of context before getting back into it... which seemed weird